hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 <details>
 <summary>
-Alternatively, you may manually revoke a client certificate.
-Click here for instructions.
+Alternatively, you can manually revoke a client certificate.
 </summary>

-Alternatively, you may manually revoke a client certificate.
+Alternatively, you can manually revoke a client certificate.
 This can be done using `crlutil`.
 See example steps below, commands must be run as `root`.

 1. Check the database, and identify the nickname of the client certificate you want to revoke.